nomad-coe/electronic-parsers/electronicparsers/fleur/README.md

-This is a NOMAD parser for [Fleur](https://www.flapw.de/).
-It will read Fleur input and output files and provide all information in NOMAD's unified Metainfo based Archive format.
+This is a NOMAD parser for [FLEUR](https://www.flapw.de/).
+It will read FLEUR input and output files and provide all information in NOMAD's unified Metainfo based Archive format.

-For Fleur please provide at least the files from this table if applicable to your calculations (remember that you can provide more files if you want):
+For FLEUR please provide at least the files from this table, if applicable (remember that you always can provide additional files if you want):